ktorio/ktor-documentation/topics/server-typed-auth.md

 }
 ```

-A caller who authenticates but lacks a required role gets `403 Forbidden`.
+A caller who authenticates but lacks a required role receives a `403 Forbidden`.
 A caller must have every role in the set, not
 just one of them.

 Pass `roles = null` to resolve roles without requiring any.
 This is useful when the handler decides for itself: